SCCA T4 MX-5 in Spec MX-5 Challenge Championship 2019

 What Is The Cost Of An Event?

 $1,900 for an individual T4 entrant running a two-race weekend.
-This includes dry and wet tires, series administration, parts availability and tech.
+This cost is for single-event entrants not running for the Spec MX-5 Challenge national championship.
+The cost includes dry and wet tires, series administration, parts availability and tech.
 Individual entry fees are handled by drivers to capture multi-class discounts.
 Additional arrive & drive services are available at extra cost.